chinmaypapnai/AWS_UCW/README.md

 ---

 ## 🌟 **Overview**
-This project addresses a critical urban planning challenge: **identifying Vancouver neighborhoods with the least access to public schools**.
-By leveraging AWS cloud tools, the platform transforms raw school data into actionable insights, enabling policymakers to prioritize resource allocation.
-Beyond technical implementation, the project emphasizes cost efficiency, scalability, and robust governance, serving as a blueprint for cloud-based public service analytics.
+This project aims to address the question: **identifying Vancouver neighborhoods with the least access to public schools**.
+By using AWS cloud tools we can use the data to make meaningful infrences, enabling to prioritize educational resource allocation.
+Beyond just the DAP implementation, the project also focuses on cost efficiency, scalability, and robust governance, serving as a blueprint for cloud-based systems.

 **Key Contributions**:
 - **End-to-End Pipeline**: Built a serverless architecture for data ingestion, cleaning, analysis, and visualization.
-- **Cost Transparency**: Provided a detailed breakdown of AWS operational costs for public sector budgeting.
+- **Cost Transparency**: Provided a breakdown of AWS operational costs for public sector budgeting.
 - **Data Democracy**: Designed dashboards and alarms to empower data team for monitoring.

 ---